ecsilon1/mailchimp_API/README.md

 A web aplication using express and Mailchimp, that helped me learn more about how API-s works.
 Only back-end.
+Also learned about how heroku works.